Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers of GWTC-1: Acknowledgements

 \section{Acknowledgements}

-This work was supported by European Union FEDER funds, the Ministry of Science, Innovation and Universities and the Spanish Agencia Estatal de Investigación grants FPA2016-76821-P, RED2018-102661-T, RED2018-102573-E, FPA2017-90687-REDC, Vicepresidència i Conselleria d’Innovació, Recerca i Turisme, Conselleria d’Educació, i Universitats del Govern de les Illes Balears i Fons Social Europeu, Generalitat Valenciana (PROMETEO/2019/071), EU COST Actions CA18108, CA17137, CA16214, and CA16104, and the Spanish Ministry of Education, Culture and Sport grants FPU15/03344 and FPU15/01319.
+This work was supported by European Union FEDER funds, the Ministry of Science, Innovation and Universities and the Spanish Agencia Estatal de Investigación grants PID2019-106416GB-I00/AEI/10.13039/501100011033, RED2018-102661-T, RED2018-102573-E, FPA2017-90687-REDC, Vicepresidència i Conselleria d’Innovació, Recerca i Turisme, Conselleria d’Educació, i Universitats del Govern de les Illes Balears i Fons Social Europeu, the Comunitat Autonoma de les Illes Balears through the Direcció General de Política Universitaria i Recerca with funds from the Tourist Stay Tax Law ITS 2017-006 (PRD2018/24 and PDR2020/11), Generalitat Valenciana (PROMETEO/2019/071), EU COST Actions CA18108, CA17137, CA16214, and CA16104, the Spanish Ministry of Education, Culture and Sport grants FPU15/03344 and FPU15/01319 and the Conselleria de Fons Europeus, Universitat i Cultura del Govern de les Illes Balears FPI/2215/2019.
 M.C. acknowledges funding from the European Union's Horizon 2020 research and innovation programme, under the Marie Skłodowska-Curie grant agreement No. 751492 and from the Spanish Agencia Estatal de Investigación, grant IJC2019-041385.
 D.K. is supported by the Spanish Ministerio de Ciencia, Innovaci{\'o}n y Universidades (ref.
 BEAGAL 18/00148) and cofinanced by the Universitat de les Illes Balears.
 The authors thankfully acknowledge the computer resources at MareNostrum and the technical support provided by Barcelona Supercomputing Center (BSC) through Grants No. AECT-2019-2-0010, AECT-2019-1-0022, from the Red Española de Supercomputación (RES).
 Authors also acknowledge the computational resources at the cluster CIT provided by LIGO Laboratory and supported by National Science Foundation Grants PHY-0757058 and PHY-0823459.
-This research has made use of data obtained from the Gravitational Wave Open Science Center~\cite{GWOSC}, a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
+This research has made use of data obtained from the Gravitational Wave Open Science Center~\citep{GWOSC}, a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
 LIGO is funded by the U.S. National Science Foundation.
 Virgo is funded by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale della Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by Polish and Hungarian institutes.